ilyvion/colony-manager-redux/Readme.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.